Shadows Fall

-Shadows Fall is an American metalcore band from Boston, Massachusetts, formed in 1996.
-Although Shadows Fall has experienced several line-up changes, for most of its recording career, Shadows Fall has been composed of Jon Donais (lead guitar, backing vocals), Matt Bachand (rhythm guitar, clean vocals), Paul Romanko (bass), Brian Fair (lead vocals), and Jason Bittner (drums).
+Shadows Fall is an American metalcore band from Springfield, Massachusetts, formed in 1996.
+Although Shadows Fall has experienced several line-up changes, for most of its recording career, Shadows Fall has been composed of guitarists Jonathan Donais and Matt Bachand, bassist Paul Romanko, lead vocalist Brian Fair and drummer Jason Bittner.

-Shadows Fall has released seven studio albums, two compilation albums, and two DVDs.
-The band's first album featured Philip Labonte (of All That Remains) on lead vocals; but, he was soon replaced by Fair.
+Shadows Fall has released seven studio albums, three compilation albums and two DVDs.
+The band's first album featured Philip Labonte (of All That Remains) on lead vocals, but he was soon replaced by Fair.
 Shadows Fall's first two studio albums featured David Germain playing drums; however, in 2002, Bittner joined the band full-time.
-In February 2008, the band was a Grammy Award nominee in the category Best Metal Performance for the song "Redemption" off the album Threads of Life.
-Their most recent studio album, Fire From the Sky, was released on May 15, 2012 and was the first to be produced by Adam Dutkiewicz since the band's first studio release.
+In February 2008, the band was a Grammy Award nominee in the category Best Metal Performance for the song "Redemption" from the album Threads of Life.
+Their most recent studio album Fire from the Sky was released on May 15, 2012 and was the first to be produced by Adam Dutkiewicz since the band's first studio release.

 Shadows Fall announced in August 2014 that they were going to go on an indefinite hiatus, and by the following summer, they had wrapped up what was planned to be their farewell tour.
-The band reunited for its first show in six years in December 2021 in their native Massachusetts, and they have discussed the possibility of recording new material.
+The band reunited for its first show in six years in December 2021 in their native Massachusetts, and discussed the possibility of recording new material.
+In 2024, they released new material for the first time in twelve years, with a single titled "In the Grey."

 History

 Formation and Somber Eyes to the Sky (1996–1997)

-Shadows Fall was formed in 1996 by guitarists Jonathan Donais and Matt Bachand, then good friends from the local music scene.
+Shadows Fall was formed in 1996 by guitarists Jonathan Donais and Matt Bachand, who were good friends from the local music scene.
 Bachand had previously been a founding member of a death metal band and Donais a member of the metalcore band Aftershock.
-Later on the band had found a complete lineup with the addition of Damien McPherson (vocals), Mark Laliberte (bass), and David Germain (drums).
+Later on, the band found a complete lineup with the addition of Damien McPherson (vocals), Mark Laliberte (bass), and David Germain (drums).
 Also in 1996, Adam Dutkiewicz performed live drums to fill in for Germain.
 By late 1996, the band recorded and released a demo titled Mourning a Dead World, of which only about 200 copies were produced.
 It consisted of the songs Lifeless, Suffer the Season, Fleshold, Forever Lost, A Souls Salvation, and Deadworld.
-McPherson decided to leave the band, and was replaced by Philip Labonte in 1997.
-Around the same time, bass guitarist Paul Romanko, formally of the hardcore band Pushbutton Warfare, was recruited as a permanent replacement for Laliberte, who had originally joined on a temporary basis.
+McPherson decided to leave the band and was replaced by Philip Labonte in 1997.
+Around the same time, bass guitarist Paul Romanko, formally of the hardcore band Pushbutton Warfare, was recruited as a permanent replacement for Laliberte, who had originally joined temporarily.
 Now with a more solid lineup, the band released its first EP, To Ashes, with Dutkiewicz playing as a session drummer.
 The band's name, according to Bachand, comes from the title of a comic book published in the early 1990s.

 Shadows Fall toured the New England area opening for artists such as Fear Factory and Cannibal Corpse.
-On November 30, 1997 the band released its first studio album Somber Eyes to the Sky, through Bachand's recording label, Lifeless Records.
+On November 30, 1997, the band released its first studio album Somber Eyes to the Sky through Bachand's recording label, Lifeless Records.